replicatedhq/kots.io/content/kotsadm/installing/installing-embedded-cluster.md

 This should be a TCP forwarding load balancer.
 The health check for an apiserver is a TCP check on the port the kube-apiserver listens on (default value :6443).
 For more information on the kube-apiserver load balancer see https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver.
-In the absence of a load balancer, all traffic will be routed to the first master.
+In the absence of a load balancer, all traffic will be routed to the first primary.

 ```bash
 curl -sSL https://kurl.sh/supergoodtool | sudo bash -s ha